caoccao/swc4j/docs/tutorials/tutorial_01_run_typescript.md

 ## Generate a Separate Source Map

-You may want to generate a separate source map as the inline source map sometimes only slows down the script execution a little bit and a separate source map file can be useful in other cases.
+We may want to generate a separate source map as the inline source map sometimes only slows down the script execution a little bit and a separate source map file can be useful in other cases.
 Yes, it's so easy to do so in swc4j.

 * Append the following code to that Java application.